nwjs/node/doc/api/perf_hooks.md

   * `lowest` {number|bigint} The lowest discernible value.
 Must be an integer value greater than 0. **Default:** `1`.
   * `highest` {number|bigint} The highest recordable value.
-Must be an integer value that is equal to or greater than two times `min`.
+Must be an integer value that is equal to or greater than two times `lowest`.
     **Default:** `Number.MAX_SAFE_INTEGER`.
   * `figures` {number} The number of accuracy digits.
 Must be a number between `1` and `5`. **Default:** `3`.